Herstory

-The establishment of the TESDA Women’s Center started in 1993 when former Senator Leticia Ramos-Shahani met with some members of the Japanese Diet.
-Between 1996 and 1997 the Exchange of Notes for the Project was done.
+The establishment of the TESDA Women's Center (TWC) formerly known as National Vocational Training and Development Center for Women (NVTDCW) started in 1993 when former Senator Leticia Ramos-Shahani met with members of the Japanese Diet.

-VISION STATEMENT
+VISION

 "To be the leading TESDA Polytechnic Institute for Women in 2028."

-MISSION STATEMENT
+MISSION

 "As the lead Polytechnic Institute for women empowerment, we advocate and provide programs and services geared towards a quality-assured, inclusive and gender-fair TVET."